-Publicists can play a key role in your career development by leveraging their network of media connections to help you get press coverage for your album release, tour plan, new video, or other projects.
-Some publicists will also help you develop your public image, build your social media, and can be a key part of a developing musician’s team.
+Publicists can play a key role in your career development by leveraging their network of media connections to help you get press coverage for your album release, national tour, music video, or other projects.
+Some publicists will also help you develop your public image, build your social media, and be a key part of a developing musician’s team.

 You need to know the exact role of a publicist in order to build your team wisely.
 In this article, we’ll dig into what publicists can do for you, and how you can choose the right publicist for your needs.

-- Leveraging their media relationships to notify relevant outlets and writers of your upcoming project
+Leveraging their media relationships to notify relevant outlets and writers of your upcoming project

-- Pitching stories about your upcoming project to relevant outlets
+Pitching stories about your upcoming project to relevant outlets

-- Scheduling & managing publicity photo and video shoots
+Scheduling and managing photo and video shoots

 Once you’ve decided that you need a publicist, contact a few who have a track record of success in your genre and give them a brief overview of your music, your fanbase, and your plans.
 When you meet with potential publicists, you want the answers to these questions:

-- What do other artists say about them?
+What do other artists say about them?
 Don’t hesitate to contact past clients and ask how their experience was.
 You can ask the publicist or agency for contacts of past clients, but it’s a good idea to reach out directly as well, as they’re likely to send you to clients they know will give a positive report.
 Try to reach multiple clients, as one person’s experience may not represent the publicist’s capability.

-For a publicist to do their job well, you must have a plan in mind — a compelling story, a new release, and a supportive surrounding campaign.
+For a publicist to do their job well, you must have a plan in mind — a compelling story, a new release, and a supportive campaign surrounding it.
 Ultimately, a publicist can play a key role in your career development, but PR can only go so far.
 Choose wisely, as a good publicist can do a lot to build your career, but they will only succeed as part of a larger team and a broader plan.

 As always, don’t forget to cover all your bases for long-term revenue by ensuring your songs, once released, are registered to collect royalties.
-If you have questions about music publishing, royalty collection, or Songtrust, reach out to us for help.
+If you have questions about music publishing, royalty collection, or Songtrust, please reach out to us for help.